Are you planning to have breast augmentation surgery in Brisbane?

 The preparation should begin at least 3 weeks before the scheduled operation date.
 If you are a smoker, you need to stop smoking for at least 3 weeks prior to the surgery.
 In addition, if you are a person who is taking medications regularly, you need to consult with your doctor to see whether you need to stop any medications before the surgery.
 Medications which can increase bleeding include aspirin, clopidogrel and warfarin.
 These should be discontinued at least 2 weeks ahead of the breast augmentation.
 Moreover, you need to arrange for someone to take you home on the same day of the surgery.
-The surgery uses anesthesia; hence you are not advised to drive on your own after the procedure.
+We use anesthesia; hence you are not advised to drive on your own after the procedure.

 The Day of Surgery

 On the day of the surgery, you will be admitted to the hospital.
 You will need to spare around 15 minutes of your time to complete your paperwork, which also includes the signing of the consent form for the surgery.
 After finishing the paperwork, the doctor anesthesiologist will visit you and once again will gather information about your past and present medical conditions in order to ensure that the use of anesthesia is safe.
-Your physician will also visit you prior to the surgery in order to sketch the coordinates for the surgery.
+Your physician Dr. Smith will also visit you prior to the surgery in order to sketch the coordinates for the surgery.
 You will also have some time before being transferred to the operation theater to ask any questions about the procedure or aftercare.
 After transferring to the operation theater, the doctor anesthesiologist and his or her assistants will administer anesthesia while you are connected to monitors that give details about your body’s vitals.
 They will also administer certain antibiotics in order to prevent any infections following breast enhancement.

 The Recovery Process